xatusbetazx17/Proton-WayForge/README.md

 Ensure that you have installed the necessary dependencies in Desktop Mode.
 Once installed, you can select Proton WayForge as the compatibility tool for games in Steam.

-## Modified Script with Performance Optimization and Library Installation
+## Script to Download and Launch Balena Etcher:

 ```bash
 #!/bin/bash